Common Monthly Household Expenses: How to Save More Money

 You can do the same thing if you have student loan payments.
 As of 2016, the average monthly student loan payment was almost $400, according to the Federal Reserve.
 If you have student loans and they’re taking up too much of your budget, refinancing those loans is often the best way to find relief.

 Credible is a good option to refinance your student loans.
-The Credible platform lets you compare up to seven lenders at once, and you can find rates as low as 2.54 percent.
+The Credible platform lets you compare up to eight lenders at once, and you can find rates as low as 2.37 percent, with auto pay.
 Like refinancing a mortgage, you can even keep the same payment to pay off the loans faster.

 6. Entertainment Costs